 - The property’s registered owner must live in either the single family dwelling or the secondary suite as their principal residence (we need a signed affidavit).

 - You need an Occupancy Permit for the Secondary Suite from the Saanich Building Inspections Division, based on the relevant section(s) of the BC Building Code related to Secondary Suites.

-- You must provide one additional onsite-parking space for the secondary suite’s occupant.
-Additionally, the Secondary Suite's parking space must have an Energized EV Outlet for Level 2 electric vehicle charging.
+- You must provide one additional onsite parking space for the secondary suite’s occupant.
 We allow tandem parking on the driveway.
+For new buildings, the Secondary Suite's parking space must also have an Energized EV Outlet for Level 2 electric vehicle charging.

 - You can have no more than two kitchens per lot or per single family dwelling.